How does shyness in the workplace affect you?

 Shy people can take longer to warm up in social situations than their less shy colleagues.
 Other people can perceive them to be aloof or stand-offish, making the development of new relationships more difficult.
 Relationships are critical in the workplace – it’s very rare (nowadays at least) for people to be successful if they hide away in their cubicles.

-Shy people often avoid trying new things or putting themselves into new situations.
-They can often feel stuck in a rut, even though it is self-imposed.
+They often avoid trying new things or putting themselves into new situations.
+And they can often feel stuck in a rut, even though it is self-imposed.
 Because stepping out of a comfort-zone is painful.
 So the same things happen every week with little variation.

 Can you remember a time where a close friend has brought a stranger into your social situation – how did you feel?

 I just want to point out that shyness is not implicitly ‘bad’.
-Nearly half the population claims they’re shy!
+Nearly half the population claims they’re like this!
+It can be overcome.

 I found this great online self-help guide you can read, for free, published on the UK’s National Health Service website.
 You’ll find a section in there on unhelpful thoughts, and how to challenge them, plus other ways of coping with shyness.